zhanymkanov/django_template/README.md

 This is a Django project template for Django 4.2 that I use to start new projects.
 - Docker, docker-compose
 - Pydantic for configs loading
-- Simple logging
-- Dev with uvicorn, deploy with gunicorn
+- Configured with uvicorn for async compatibility
 - [just](https://github.com/casey/just) for shortcuts
 - black + ruff for linting
+- Simple logging

 ### How to start working
 Prerequisites: